Stead Park

 Stead Park is a 1.5-acre (0.61 ha) municipal park located in the Dupont Circle neighborhood of Northwest Washington, D.C.
 Among its facilities are Stead Recreation Center, located at 1625 P Street NW; a lighted basketball court; an athletic field with a 60 ft baseball diamond; and a playground.

-Public events such as Summer Movie Mania, an outdoor screening sponsored by the city's government, are held at the park.
-Stead Park is also used as a practice field by the Washington Renegades RFC, the first rugby union club in the United States to recruit gay men and men of color.

 The park and its small staff are administered by the city's Department of Parks and Recreation.
 Stead Park, whose property was valued at $8,659,560 in 2009, is partially funded by a private trust created by Washington architect Robert Stead (1846-1943).
 The park is named for Stead's wife, Mary Force Stead.

+The park has hosted public events such as Summer Movie Mania, an outdoor screening sponsored by the city government.
+Stead Park has also been used as a practice field by the Washington Renegades RFC, the first rugby union club in the United States to recruit gay men and men of color.